G Suite vs Microsoft Office 365: Which Giant Provides Better Service to its Clients?

 G Suite vs Microsoft Office 365: Cloud Storage and Sharing

-Medium to large companies needs huge amounts of storage for their files.
-Basically, your choice for a better productivity tool lies in how big your business is.
+Medium to large companies needs vast amounts of storage for their files.
+Basically, your choice for a better business productivity tool lies in how big your business is.

 G Suite is the way to go if your company has some sort of establishment already.
 Jumping ahead to their Business package gives you unlimited file storage.
-However, you need 5 or more users in your organization to make an account.
+However, you need 5 or more users in your organisation to make an account.
 Otherwise, it’s 1TB per user.

-Typically, solopreneurs can find G Suite more appealing as they can simply buy a couple of new Business accounts to get unlimited storage.
+Typically, solopreneurs can find G Suite more appealing as they can directly buy a couple of new Business accounts to get unlimited storage.
 Every additional 1 GB on Office 365 costs $0.20 per user which is not worth the money, honestly.

 G Suite lets you use Google Drive to share your files with anyone else, via email.
 You could also allow others to just view, edit, or download a file.
 Meanwhile, Office 365 utilizes OneDrive to store and manage files.
 This comes with desktop, mobile, and web apps, which enables you to sync and share files anywhere.